 Looking for a good workout?
 Here are 11 (including a downloadable PDF).

-Sleep.
-I’m a mom.
-I have three kids – one of whom is just about 10 months old.
-I know sleep is a hot commodity and not always the easiest to get, but don’t burn the midnight oil when you don’t need to.
+I'm a mom.
+I have three kids - the youngest of whom took 22 months to sleep through the night.
+I know sleep is a hot commodity and not always the easiest to get, but don't burn the midnight oil when you don't need to.
 Think of sleep as food!

 - Sleep regulates our metabolism